 If you want to learn more about the issue, see this Adobe forum discussion: https://forums.adobe.com/message/11071586#11071586

 Did you know that you can do 4-up, 6-up, 8-up, and more-up sheet layouts with IDImposer?
 See the newly expanded Chapter 11: Page Sequences for more information.
-Note especially the new PageSequences Catalog, displaying all of the currently supported layouts.
+Note especially the new PageSequences Catalog, displaying all of the currently defined layouts.

 After wrestling with WordPress 5, staging sites, and MAMP for the past week or so, this morning I finally went ‘Live’ with a major Spring cleaning of InDesignTools.com!